dbaruchel/worthwhileweb/readme.md

-## STFU website
+## Website
-####you can work on it with Grunt, Pug, Sass, and a Json file for data
+_metalsmith version_

+### Features
+-Grunt for general build, and assets pipeline
+-Pug for templating layout
+-Sass for style syntax
+-Metalsmith for .md files and all the static blog thing processing.
+-Browsersync for automatic file reload

+### Installation
-You will need to **install Node for npm and Ruby for Sass**.
+You will need to **install Node for npm and sass**.
+Node -v >= v7.7.2

-- In your project folder, run:
-`npm init`
-and follow the instructions to create package.json

-- Install grunt:
-`npm install --save-dev grunt`

 - Install grunt CLI:
 `npm install -g grunt-cli`

-- Install grunt plugin for Pug tasks:
-`npm install --save-dev grunt-contrib-pug`

-- Install grunt plugin for Sass tasks:
-`npm install grunt-contrib-sass --save-dev`

-- Install Pug:
-`npm install --save-dev pug`

-- Install grunt watch task:
+- Install npm packages
-`npm install --save-dev grunt-contrib-watch`
+`npm install`

+- Run the website
+`grunt`

 ---